alema-r/Alessandro-Marcolini-Oniro/docs/os/linux/partition-table.rst

 Overview
 ********

-The OS defines the partitions included as part of the Linux-based distro as it
+The OS defines the partitions included as part of the Linux-based distribution as it follows:
-follows:

 * boot